Dr Joanna Butler

 - inclusive recruitment for disabled people;

-- skills mismatch across Glasgow’s young workforce;
+- skills mismatch across Glasgow’s workforce;

 - retention issues in social care organisations;